-The American Gold Eagle Coin Series is the official gold bullion investment coin from the US Mint.
+The American Gold Eagle Coin Series is the official gold bullion investment coin from the US Mint that has been issued annually since 1986.

-The Act reconstituted gold and silver coins as legal tender and ordered the US Mint to create the coins from only newly mined domestic sourced metal.
+The Gold Bullion Coin Act of 1985 reconstituted gold and silver coins as legal tender and requiring the U.S. Mint to issue coins from newly mined domestically sourced metal only.

-The coins are minted in a 22k alloy that is historically referred to as “crown gold” which contains 91.67% pure gold.
-The remainder is a mix of copper and silver which provide added hardness to resist the wear and tear that can be caused by circulation.
+The coins are minted in a 22k alloy that is historically referred to as “crown gold.”
+This alloy contains 91.67% pure gold.
+The remainder is a mix of copper and silver, which provide added hardness to resist the wear and tear that can be caused by circulation.

 American Eagle Gold coins are available in four denominations.
-Each denomination has a nominal face value which is far below its intrinsic value.
+Each nominal face value denomination is far below the intrinsic value.

 Gold Eagle Denomination | Face Value | AGW |